 - The Sunday Cafes are your stop for random anime chatter and talking with other Ani-TAY regulars.
 They were designed as a way to get some of the aspects of a forum into Ani-TAY, although like all things it has mixed results.
 Either way, feel free to talk to others, request feedback on your next big article, whatever you want there.

 That’s about everything I can think of for now.
 I may expand this article as time goes on with more content or to alter existing pieces.
-I’ll be bumping this article every month and it will probably be included in Sunday Cafes from here on out.

 If you have any more questions, you can ask them below.